ahmedsalah64/Restoring-the-lifeblood-of-Maji-Ndogo/README.md

 Then I took the project to the next level with Power BI so let’s see what I did exactly:

-I worked on this project in 4 parts and then collected them all in one powerful file:
+In the first phase with Power Bi, I worked in 4 parts and then collected them all into one powerful file:

 Part 1:
 In this first part of the integrated project, I was introduced to updated data concerning the gender composition of queues at shared water taps in Maji Ndogo, and some new crime-related data.
 I created basic visuals, gradually diving into crime-related data, and some gender parity data related to water, illustrating the correlation between women queueing and being victims of crime.
 The primary goal is to visualise the national survey data results, with the aim of reporting them in the future.